NoiRC256/unity-mmd-utils/README.md

 - On the SignalReceiver track, place SignalEmitter tags where you want to update ambient lighting color, select a desired Signal for each tag to emit

 ## Rotator
-Rotates stuff at a set speed or smoothly swing from side to side.
+Rotates Transform at a set speed or smoothly swing from side to side.

 SwingMode currently works properly when object starts at 0°.
 ### Usage